YinJC/uk-tex-faq/FAQ-instprinterfont.md

----
-layout: page
-title: 'Installing' a PostScript printer built-in font
+# 'Installing' a PostScript printer built-in font
----

 There is a ''standard'' set of fonts that has appeared in every PostScript printer since the second generation of the type.
 These fonts